MMHossaini/Flutter-Demo/README.md

 # Publishing(Deploying to palystore and ios store)

-This app , This exact repo is published to google paly store if you search for `Flutter demo by mustafa`, not ios store yet.
+This app , This exact repo is published to google paly store if you search for `Apps Factory`, not ios store yet.
 IF you want to use this project as your starting point project and makes changes to, then i say choice! and here are thee instructions for you to make it visible to world.

 ## Android